 I am research psychologist working in the area of mental health in pregnancy and after birth.
 I have worked in this area for 10 years and had 2 children during this time, which has made me even more passionate about this research.
 I work with the NHS hospitals and clinical research networks involved in the MAP programme and am co-investigator on the project.
 I completed my doctoral research on the Assessment of Perinatal Mental Health Problems and work with a variety of methods.
 Finding out about women’s experiences and how we can improve them is at the core of all my work.

 Research Fellow, University of Stirling

 I am the researcher for the Scottish sites in the MAP project.
-My background is in psychology and since I moved to the UK in 2009 I have worked in a variety of roles, including as a Children’s Centre Worker in Oxford and a Family Support Worker in Edinburgh.
+My background is in psychology and since I moved to the UK from Italy in 2009 I have worked in a variety of roles, including as a Children’s Centre Worker in Oxford and a Family Support Worker in Edinburgh.
 My doctoral research was on the development of a questionnaire to identify women experiencing high levels of anxiety during pregnancy.
 I am passionate about supporting and promoting women’s emotional wellbeing during pregnancy and after birth, and feel that working on the MAP project is a fantastic opportunity to contribute to this area.